stdombek/docs/content/en/docs/Bulk Edit/_index.md

 ### Identifier

 The **Identifier** approach allows the user to set criteria for the bulk edit by uploading a list of record identifiers from a .csv file.
-Only .csv files containing one column of record identifiers are accepted for upload in the Bulk edit app.
-If the .csv file contains more than one column, the upload will not be successful and a *Something went wrong* message displays.

 To set criteria for bulk edit using **Identifier**, follow these steps:

 1. In the **Set Criteria** pane, select the **Identifier** button.
 2. Select the **Record type**.
+The following **Record types** are available for bulk edit:

+   - Inventory - holdings
+   - Inventory - instances
+   - Inventory - items
+   - Users

-3. Select the **Record identifier** from the **Select record identifier** drop-down menu.
-Record identifiers available for selection are based on the Record type.
+4. Select the **Record identifier** from the **Select record identifier** drop-down menu.
+[Record identifiers available for selection](#record-identifiers-by-record-type) are based on the Record type.
-4. **Drag and drop** your .csv file into the **Select a file with record identifiers** box, or click **or choose file** to upload the .csv file from your computer.
+5. **Drag and drop** your .csv file into the **Select a file with record identifiers** box, or click **or choose file** to upload the .csv file from your computer.
+Only .csv files containing one column of record identifiers are accepted for upload in the Bulk edit app.
+If the .csv file contains more than one column, the upload will not be successful and a *Something went wrong* message displays.

 #### Record identifiers by record type